TechPromux/TechPromuxDynamicContextConfigurationBundle/README.md

-# TechPromux Dynamic Context Configuration Bundle: for dynamic system variables
+# TechPromux Dynamic Configuration Bundle: for dynamic system variables

 This project is a symfony based bundle with possibility to manage multiple dynamic system variables.